 Although they do come from dry, arid climates, they like to hide away in more humid areas – under logs, rocks, leaf litter and down unused rodent burrows.
 Their vivarium should be furnished with a dry substrate but it must be provided with a humid hide; we tend to avoid sphagnum moss as we have had some geckos eating it when they shed, although this is quite a rare occurrence.
 They do very well in a semi-arid bioactive setup, where the live plants raise the ambient humidity a little.

 Often described as nocturnal, like many other geckos the fat tail is crepuscular – active at dawn and dusk.
-Because of this, any captive habitat must include UVB light, either 5% or 7% tube or compact.
+Because of this, any captive habitat must include UVB light, either a low output T5 tube or compact.
 Tubes are more efficient, and last longer, but compacts are fine in the short term.
 UV light allows the gecko to metabolise the calcium in their diet at a rate that suits them, rather than forced conversion with oral supplements alone.

 Still often available as wild caught adults, it’s worth taking the time and effort to find some captive bred youngsters.
 Not only are they calmer and more happy to be handled, but they are very unlikely to be carrying the parasite load that many wild lizards harbour.
 Generally they prefer to live alone, although if you want to keep more than one in a vivarium then you should aim for a group of one male to two or three females.
 A glass vivarium of 60 x 45 x 45cm is fine for a single animal, although bigger is always better.
 For a group, the minimum should be 90 x 45 x 45cm, with multiple basking spots and hiding places.